Yankee Stadium (1923): Boxing

 On July 1, 1939, Max Baer defeated Lou Nova at Yankee Stadium, in the first televised boxing match in the United States.
 The event was broadcast by television station W2XBS, forerunner of WNBC-TV.
 (The World Series was not televised until 1947.)
 On September 27, 1946, Tony Zale knocked out New York native Rocky Graziano for the middleweight crown; it was the first of three bouts between Zale and Graziano.

 On June 25, 1952, middleweight champion Sugar Ray Robinson sought his third title against light-heavyweight champ Joey Maxim at Yankee Stadium.
 More than 47,000 saw Robinson outfight Maxim but lose due to heat exhaustion in round 14 (due to the weather that topped 104 F).
 The referee who declared Maxim the winner was the second that night; the first had left the fight due to heat exhaustion.

 On June 26, 1959, 5-1 Swedish underdog Ingemar Johansson defeated Floyd Patterson at the stadium by stoppage in the third round to become world heavyweight champion.

-After its 1970s renovation, Yankee Stadium hosted only one championship fight.
+After its 1970s renovation, Yankee Stadium hosted only one championship fight, primarily as Atlantic City (Philadelphia market) and Las Vegas had taken over as the sites for championship boxing matches.
 On September 28, 1976, a declining Muhammad Ali defended his heavyweight crown against Ken Norton.
-To that point, Norton was one of only two boxers who had beaten Ali (in 1973); this was their third and final, meeting.
+To that point, Norton was one of only two boxers who had beaten Ali (in 1973); this was their third and final meeting.
 Norton led for most of the fight, but Ali improved in the later rounds to win by unanimous decision.

 College football

 The first college football game played in Yankee Stadium was a 3-0 Syracuse victory over Pittsburgh on October 20, 1923.
 When an ill Ruth could not lead the Yankees to the World Series in 1925, college football took center stage at Yankee Stadium that fall.
 The fiercely competitive Notre Dame–Army game moved to Yankee Stadium, where it remained until 1947.
 In the 1928 game, with the score 0–0 at halftime, legendary Notre Dame coach Knute Rockne gave his "win one for the Gipper" speech (with reference to All-American halfback George Gipp, who died in 1920); Notre Dame went on to defeat Army, 12–6.
 The 1929 game between the two teams had the highest attendance in the series at 79,408.
 The 1946 Army vs. Notre Dame football game at Yankee Stadium is regarded as one of the 20th century college football Games of the Century.

 Notre Dame played 24 games at Yankee Stadium, going 15–6–3.
 Army played 38, compiling a 17–17–4 record (including the best-attended game, on December 1, 1928, when Army lost to Stanford 26–0 before 86,000 fans).
 New York University played more games there than any other school, 96, using it as a secondary home field from 1923 to 1948, with a record of 52–40–4.
-Nearby Fordham University played 19 games there, going 13–5–1.
+Nearby Fordham University played 19 games there, going 13–5–1 while Manhattan University played 5 games there going 3–1–1.